 Koh Kong provincial authorities announced that a lottery will be held to distribute land to more than 800 families in dispute with the Union Development Group, as holdouts continue to reject the settlements that they say will leave them with smaller plots in worse locations.

-UDG, a massive Chinese-owned, U.S.-sanctioned development in the coastal province, has been embroiled in disputes with residents for years, with more than 1,000 families forced off about 10,000 hectares, and 1,500 houses dismantled and cleared, according to past research reports.
+UDG, a massive Chinese-owned, U.S.-sanctioned development company in the coastal province, has been embroiled in disputes with residents for years, with more than 1,000 families forced off about 10,000 hectares, and 1,500 houses dismantled and cleared, according to past research reports.

 Last month the provincial administration said it was preparing resettlement for 1,333 families, divided into three categories.